approov/quickstart-mendix-react-native/MENDIX-APP-EXAMPLE.md

 ## MODIFY THE APP TO USE APPROOV

-First, you need to rebuild your Mobile native mobile app project from Mendix Studio Pro by following again the steps at [BUILDING THE MENDIX NATIVE MOBILE APP](#building-the-mendix-native-mobile-app) but this time you need to change the Mendix Runtime URL to point to the reverse proxy at `https://mendix.approov.workers.dev ` to have the mobile app going through the reverse proxy to have the Approov token checked and to only forward API requests to the Mendix Backend Runtime on a successfully Approov token validation.

-Now that you have rebuild the Mendix native mobile app project the `ApproovService` React Native package will handle any API request in the same way as usual in your mobile app, but with the additional features provided by the `Approov SDK`.
-The only additional requirement when using the `ApproovService` is providing an initialization string during object creation.

-Open the `main.js` native theme file on your Mendix native mobile app folder, for example `C:\Users\User1\AndroidStudioProjects\YourMendixApp\theme\native\main.js`, and then comment out and uncomment the lines as instructed on the file, and the final code should look like this:
+Open the `Styling\native\main.js` native theme file on your Mendix Studio Pro, and then comment out and uncomment the lines as instructed on the file, and the final code should look like this:

 ```js
 // *** COMMENT OUT THE LINE BELOW TO USE APPROOV ***